Cheap Theatre Tickets

 • Go to the Half Price Hut.
 This is an official booth selling up to half price tickets for shows that day or the following morning.

 • Join the Friends of the Fringe.
-Best if you're with someone else and plan to see a few shows, you can join the Fringe Society's membership scheme from £32.
-This gives you access to 2for1 tickets on a variety of shows – in 2018, there were more than 2,100 participating.
+Best if you're with someone else and plan to see a few shows, you can join the Fringe Society's membership scheme from £39.
+This gives you access to 2for1 tickets on a variety of shows – in the past more than 2,100 have participated.

 Another cheaper option offered by many theatres is 'day seats'.
 These are tickets that theatres hold to be sold on the morning of the performance, which typically range from £5-£35 each.